sendbird/sendbird-calls-android/README.md

 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
 ```

-The `CAMERA` and `RECORD_AUDIO` permissions are one of the `dangerous` permissions and requires user agreement when your client app is first launched on the user’s device running Android 6.0 or higher.
+The `CAMERA` and `RECORD_AUDIO` permissions are classified as `dangerous`  and require users to grant them explicitly when an app is run for the first time on devices running Android 6.0 or higher.

-For more information about requesting app permissions, see the Android’s Request App Permissions [guide](https://developer.android.com/training/permissions/requesting.html).
+For more information about requesting app permissions, see  Android’s Request App Permissions [guide](https://developer.android.com/training/permissions/requesting.html).

 ## Initialize the SendBirdCall instance in a client app
 As shown below, the `SendBirdCall` instance must be initiated when a client app is launched.
 If another initialization with another `APP_ID` takes place, all existing data will be deleted and the `SendBirdCall` instance will be initialized with the new `APP_ID`.